0xalv/happyrobot-dashboard/README.md

 - `npm run build` - Build production bundle
 - `npm run start` - Run production server
 - `npm run lint` - Run ESLint

-## 🔧 Configuration

-The dashboard connects to the backend API at `http://localhost:3001`.
-To change the API URL, update the fetch calls in the dashboard components.

 ## 🎨 UI Components